How did Mary Brown convince college professors to give her nonverbal son Woody two degrees when there’s video proof he can’t spell a single word?

 The professor answers.
 Mary prompts Woody to tap away; she “reads” it out loud as, “Thank you very much; so appreciated.”

 Mary prompts him and he pokes away.
-She “reads” off the answer – which is correct because Mom has been paying very close attention.
+She “reads” off the answer – which is correct because Mom has been paying very close attention to make sure he gets that degree.

 Turning in Assignments